-US-83 cuts through South Dakota’s broad expanse for 254 miles, crossing mostly level but never slate-flat topography, and passing through what’s known as the Great Lakes region of the state, most evident in and around Pierre.
+US-83 cuts through South Dakota’s broad expanse for 255 mi (410 km), crossing mostly level but never slate-flat topography, and passing through what’s known as the Great Lakes region of the state, most evident in and around Pierre.

 To either side of the North Dakota border, US-83 is little more than a beeline across the plains.
-Sadly, the Missouri River is well out of eyeshot, so we highly recommend following a scenic detour across the river through the huge Standing Rock Indian Reservation, linking up with US-83 again approximately 20 miles east of Mobridge via US-12.
+Sadly, the Missouri River is well out of sight, so we strongly recommend following a scenic detour across the river through the huge Standing Rock Indian Reservation, linking up with US-83 again approximately 20 mi (32 km) east of Mobridge via US-12.
 After that you’ll pass through small farm towns before reaching the state capital, Pierre, at the center of South Dakota.